bejibay/CMS-and-Comment-System/readme.md

  header taemplate for header
  footer template for footer

-## the following scripts are created
+## The following scripts are created
 ```
  index.php for users access to view pages and posts
  admin.php for login, register and password reset fuctions